majick/entry/README.md

 }
 ```

 This is recommended over the default SQLite database, as it provides much faster write speeds at the cost of memory usage.
-The logs database will still use SQLite!
+The logs database will still use SQLite unless you set `logdb` to `true`.

 ## Usage